ghxm/eurlex-legal-acts-statistics/README.md

 [^1]: The statistics are already compiled by EUR-Lex just not provided in a format that is easily digestible.

+While this project has a useful purpose, it is meant to explore automated data collection and processing for dataset provision.
+The project is not affiliated with EUR-Lex or the European Union.

 ## Setup

 ### Parse data